onflow/flow-go/consensus/hotstuff/cruisectl/Readme.md

 - is successively measured by the controller to compute the error $e$

 ---
-👉 The `BlockRateController` controls the progression through views, such that the epoch switchover happens at the intended point in time.
+👉 The `BlockTimeController` controls the progression through views, such that the epoch switchover happens at the intended point in time.
 We define:

 - $\gamma = k\cdot \tau_0$ is the remaining epoch duration of a hypothetical ideal system, where *all* remaining $k$ views of the epoch progress with the ideal view time  $\tau_0$.
 - The parameter $\tau_0$ is computed solely based on the Epoch configuration as